 What do I need to set up an existing VSTS with Azure AD?

 Ownership of the VSTS account that you want to connect to Azure AD.

-(Only needed if you need to add users to Azure AD) Global administrator permissions for your directory so you can add current VSTS users to that directory.
+To add users to Azure AD, you need global administrator permissions for your directory so you can add current VSTS users to that directory.
 Otherwise, work with your directory's global administrator to add users.
 Learn more about Azure AD administrators.